xFrenchy/SimLynx.jl/pull_request_template.md

 ## Summary
-Describe the nature of the pull request; what changes exist and why they are submitted.
+Describe the nature of the pull request; what changes exist in this pull request and why they are being submitted.
 If it fixes a bug or resolves a feature request, be sure to link to that issue.

 ## Types of changes